andreas-legath/teched2025-XP266/exercises/ex0/README.md

 - A GitHub account.
 - Your own fork of the session's GitHub repository.
-- A BTP global account with prepared subaccounts.
+- A BTP global account with prepared SAP BTP subaccounts.

 Continue to [Set up your Delivery Pipeline and Transport Landscape](../ex1/README.md)